paulo-romano/Activate-VirtualEnv/README.md

 Helper to activate Python 3 Virtual Enviroments on Windows Powershell

 # Instalation

-Not working yet
-Run the following statement in PowerShell:

-(new-object Net.WebClient).DownloadString("https://raw.githubusercontent.com/paulo-romano/Activate-VirtualEnv/master/GetActivate-VirtualEnv.ps1") | iex
-This will download the instalation script and run it.

-Alternatively, you can install it manualy:
+You can install it manualy:

-1. Download and Copy Activate-VirtualEnv.psm1 to modules folder
+1. Download and copy the folder Activate-VirtualEnv to modules location
 2. Execute Import-Module Activate-VirtualEnv

 #Usage